 We have been welcoming visitors for over 500 years and our warm spirit is world famous.
 We consider our people to be our greatest asset.

-The majority of NL’s population can be traced to SW England and SE Ireland.
-The province is also home to a French-speaking minority, found mostly in the western region of Newfoundland.
+The majority of NL’s population comes from SW England and SE Ireland.
+The province is also home to a French-speaking minority, which you can find mostly in the western region of Newfoundland.

 NL is home to four peoples of Aboriginal ancestry too: the Inuit, the Innu, the Mi’kmaq and the Southern Inuit of NunatuKavut (formerly the Labrador Inuit-Metis).
-The Inuit are the descendants of the Thule people who migrated to Labrador 800 years ago.
+The Inuit are the descendants of the Thule people who began their migration to Labrador 800 years ago.